Puerto Rico seeks waiver of shipping restrictions to speed hurricane relief

 Members of Congress from both parties have supported an emergency waiver, he said.

-The U.S. government has issued periodic Jones Act waivers following severe storms in the past.
+The U.S. government has issued periodic Jones Act waivers following severe storms in the past, including Irma and Hurricane Harvey, which ravaged the coastal Texas and Louisiana in August.

-The U.S. Department of Homeland Security, which waived the law after Irma and also following Hurricane Harvey's devastating landfall in Texas in August, said on Wednesday it was considering a request by members of Congress for a waiver.

 LACK OF WATER, FUEL